griffinbran/Real-Estate-Statistical-Modeling/readme.md

 Due Date: **February 14, 2018**

 Welcome to Project 2!
-In this project, we are hoping to use this project to give you a chance to practice two important skills:
+It's time to start modeling.
+The goal for this project is
+two-fold:

 1. Creating and iteratively refining regression and classification models
 2. Using [Kaggle](https://www.kaggle.com/) to practice the modeling process